 dbc*_*dbc 16 c# json system.text.json

 I am trying to deserialize some JSON that contains a value that is sometimes an array, and sometimes a single item.
-How can I do this with System.Text.Json
+How can I do this with System.Text.Json and JsonSerializer?
+(This question is inspired by this question for Json.NET by Robert McLaws.)

 I have received the following JSON: